cotobadesign/cotoba-agent-oss-docs/source/rst/RDF_Support.rst

      <subj>ant</subj><pred>sound</pred><obj>scratch</obj>
    </deletetriple>

-| If you specify three elements, only the elements that match all are deleted.
+| If you specify three elements (subject, predicate, and object), only the elements that match all of them will be deleted.
 | If only subject and predicate are specified, matching elements are removed, regardless of the value of object.
 | If only subject is specified, all elements matching that subject are removed.